cla-assistant/cla-assistant/README.md

 #### Where can I see the list of signees?
 Is there a way to import/export the signee data?
 You can see the list of signees on the user interface.
 There is also a possibility for you to export the list as a .csv file.

+#### What should my Contributor License Agreement say?
+We're no lawyers, but we can suggest using http://contributoragreements.org/ for a fill-in-the-blank approach to creating a CLA tailored to your needs.

 #### Who can I contact for help?
 In case of problems or any further questions, please open an issue in GitHub.
 We always appreciate helpful tips and support for the project.